 Relevance/Valorization

-We obtain a refined and for Flanders representative representation of the gaseous soil emissions after the application of manure(s) and carbon agriculture.
+We obtain a refined and representative representation for Flanders of the gaseous soil emissions after the application of manure(s) and carbon agriculture.
 We can more accurately propose innovative field measures that reduce emissions as much as possible.
 We get clarity on which carbon farming practices have a net positive effect on climate mitigation.
 This also allows a more correct representation of climate mitigation to happen in carbon farming schedules.
 In summary, LILA contributes to a finer better informed climate accounting which will also enable more targeted mitigation.

 Financing